Generic Name: epinephrine (EP-i-NEF-rin)

 Use epinephrine solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- If you miss a dose of epinephrine solution, seek immediate medical attention.
+- If you miss a dose of epinephrine solution, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use epinephrine solution.